 Shortly after, he published a blog post that had a big impact on me.

-This hit home with me, as he explained how he’d felt that same ‘drowning’ feeling which I’d experienced.
-Hugh also explained how he had played the ‘click-happy like game’, as he called it, which is liking a blog post without even reading it.
+This hit home with me, as he explained how he’d felt that same ‘drowning’ feeling that I’d experienced.
+Hugh also explained how he had played the ‘click-happy like a game’, as he called it, which is liking a blog post without even reading it.

 Hands up – Guilty!
 Yes, I’ve been there, done that as I was going through my ‘stressed, can’t keep up, anxious stage’.
 Silly really, why ‘Like’ something which you haven’t read?
 For me it was simple, if I didn’t have time to read, then ‘Liking‘ would at least show some support, wouldn’t it?

 The number of ‘likes’, when I first started, was very important to me, but now it’s more about commenting and communicating.

 I took Hugh’s advice and I am definitely more relaxed and enjoying my blog again.